2020s European rearmament: Germany

 Following German reunification in 1990, the country's defence industry experienced substantial downsizing, with employment in the sector declining by approximately 60% from 290,000 to 100,000 jobs.
 Political attitudes during this period from leaders such as Vice Chancellor Sigmar Gabriel in 2014 often expressed reluctance to engage with the defence industry.

 A €100 billion special defence fund established in 2022 provided initial resources for military procurement.
-However, projections in 2024 indicated this funding would be depleted by 2027, creating an estimated annual funding gap of €50 billion for continued defence modernisation efforts.
+Projections in 2024 indicated this funding would be depleted by 2027, creating an estimated annual funding gap of €50 billion for continued defence modernisation efforts.
 Much of Germany's military equipment procurement at the time remained dependent on foreign manufacturing, such as the procurement of military vehicles being dependent on Rheinmetall's Australian facilities.
 By early 2024, opposition parties, particularly the CDU/CSU, criticised the government's pace of industrial expansion, comparing it unfavourably to Russia's rapid military–industrial mobilisation.
 Within the governing traffic light coalition, the Green Party expressed concerns about ensuring eventual scalability reduction when security conditions improved.